Remote Streaming Program

 - If you already created an account via the CWPA Stretch Portal previously you may continue to use that account to view the games free of charge by logging into your profile.

 - CWPA Championship Tournaments will still be offered on a pay per view basis at $10 per game or $25.00 for a tournament pass.
-During the Fall of 2019, the league will provide complete coverage of collegiate club (Men’s Division III Collegiate Club, Men’s National Collegiate Club) and varsity (Mid-Atlantic Water Polo Conference-West Region, Mid-Atlantic Water Polo Conference Championship, Northeast Water Polo Conference Championship) postseason competition.
+During the Spring of 2020, the league will provide complete coverage of collegiate club (Women’s Division III Collegiate Club, Women’s National Collegiate Club) and varsity (CWPA Division III, CWPA Division I) postseason competition.

 The Difference Between Regular Season/Remote Streaming & the Championship Streams: CWPA Championship broadcasts consist of an on-site three camera broadcast, replay footage and live interviews, among other elements, to present a premier water polo viewing experience.